Jonathan Bailey: Early life

-Jonathan Stuart Bailey was born on 25 April 1988 in the Oxfordshire town of Wallingford, to an audiologist mother and Rowse Honey managing director father.
-He grew up in the neighbouring village of Benson, and is the youngest of four siblings and the only son.
-He described being brought up by "a co-operative of four brilliant women and a dad who has an incredible work ethic."
-Bailey decided that he wanted to be an actor at the age of five after his grandmother took him to see a production of Lionel Bart's Oliver! in London.
-His first ever appearance on stage was in a primary school production of Noah's Ark playing a raindrop.
+Jonathan Stuart Bailey was born on 25 April 1988, in Wallingford, Oxfordshire, the son of Carole, an audiologist, and Stuart Bailey, who was the managing director of Rowse Honey.
+He grew up in nearby Benson and Brightwell-cum-Sotwell, and has three older sisters.
+He described his upbringing as a "co-operative of four brilliant women and a dad who has an incredible work ethic".
+He decided that he wanted to be an actor at the age of five after his grandmother took him to see a production of Oliver! in London.
+His first ever appearance on stage was in a primary school production of Noah's Ark, playing a raindrop.

-Bailey attended The Oratory School while taking ballet lessons, and later studied at Magdalen College School, Oxford under a music scholarship, playing the piano and clarinet.
-After securing a talent agent at 15 years old and booking acting roles, he eventually declined his university acceptance offer and opted not to go to drama school, later saying that this kept him grounded in the performing arts: "I've never gone in as the overdog, and that's liberating and I don't want that to ever change.
+Bailey attended the local Church of England-affiliated Benson Primary School, then The Oratory School while taking ballet lessons.
+He later had a music scholarship to Magdalen College School, Oxford where he played the piano and clarinet.
+After securing a talent agent at fifteen years old and booking acting roles, he eventually declined his university acceptance offer and opted not to go to drama school, later saying that this kept him grounded in the performing arts: "I've never gone in as the overdog, and that's liberating and I don't want that to ever change.
 I just want to allow my own experiences to come through."

 Career

 Beginnings as a child actor (1995–2010)

 Through his dance club in Henley-on-Thames, Bailey auditioned for and landed the alternating roles of Tiny Tim and Young Scrooge in the 1995 Royal Shakespeare Company (RSC) production of A Christmas Carol at the Barbican Theatre in London at seven years old.
-He sang "Where is Love?" from Oliver! for his audition.
+He sang "Where Is Love?" from Oliver! for his audition.
 The following year, he made his television debut in the Victorian period drama Bramwell.
 Bailey also played Little Baptiste in the RSC's 1996 production of Les Enfants du Paradis.
 By eight years old, he was performing as Gavroche in a West End production of Les Misérables.
+He has also done pantomime in a production of Peter Pan at The Hexagon playing Michael Darling.

 In 2001, Bailey played Prince Arthur for the RSC's King John.
 He made his feature film debut in 2004 in Five Children and It, a film adaptation of E. Nesbit's fantasy novel of the same name.
-In 2006, on the day of his last A levels, he started rehearsing for a revival of the play Beautiful Thing in London, taking over the lead role from Andrew Garfield.
+In 2006, on the last day of his A levels, he started rehearsing for a revival of the play Beautiful Thing in London, taking over the lead role from Andrew Garfield.
 The Telegraph wrote that Bailey "memorably lit up" the production.
-This was followed by guest roles in long-running British television staples like Doctors and The Bill.
-His first leading role on television was in the 2009 BBC sitcom Off the Hook about a group of university freshers.
+That role was followed by guest roles in long-running British television staples like Doctors and The Bill.
+His first leading role on television was in the 2009 BBC sitcom Off the Hook about a group of first-year university students.